Sustainable Natural Resources and Ecosystem Management & Protection

 Country Description

-Zimbabwe is a landlocked country in southeast Africa.
-Most of the country lies on a high central plateau with mountains in the east.
+Zimbabwe is a landlocked country in southeastern Africa.
+Much of the country lies on a high central plateau with mountain ranges along the eastern border.
 Zimbabwe has a predominantly subtropical climate, but the south is known for its extreme heat, whilst the eastern highlands have cooler temperatures.
-Zimbabwe is considered to have high vulnerability and a very high lack of adaptive capacity according to the 2023 World Risk Index.
+Zimbabwe has a predominantly subtropical climate, although the southern regions experience extreme heat, while the eastern highlands have cooler temperatures.
+According to the 2023 World Risk Index, Zimbabwe faces high vulnerability to climate change and a very high lack of adaptive capacity.

-The key climate change impacts expected in Zimbabwe are water- and food-security related, as well as the health impacts from vector and waterborne diseases (UNDP, n.d.).
-Between 1970 and 2016 Zimbabwe’s mean annual temperature increased about 0.3˚C per year (World Bank Group, 2021).
-Zimbabwe’s temperature is expected to increase between 1˚C -1.5˚C by 2040 from a 1986-2005 baseline, depending on the emission scenario (ibid.).
-Average rainfall is projected to decrease by 10% in this period, however, there is more uncertainty with these estimates (GRID Geneva, n.d.).
-At the same time, intense rainfall leading to flooding is expected to increase.
-80% of agriculture – accounting for 67% of total employment in the country – is rainfed, making it one of the sectors most vulnerable to the effects of climate change (World Bank Group, 2021).
-By 2050, Zimbabwe is projected to have a 38% decrease in national water availability per capita because of climate change which is expected to have severe knock-on effects for agriculture, power generation, health, tourism, and the country’s wildlife species (ibid.).
+Key climate change impacts in Zimbabwe are expected to affect water and food security, as well as public health through the spread of vector- and water-borne diseases (UNDP, n.d.).
+Between 1970 and 2016, Zimbabwe’s mean annual temperature increased by approximately 0.3°C per decade (World Bank Group, 2021).
+Temperatures are projected to rise by between 1°C and 1.5°C by 2040 compared with the 1986–2005 baseline, depending on emission scenarios (ibid.).
+Average rainfall is projected to decline by about 10 percent over the same period, although projections remain uncertain (GRID Geneva, n.d.).
+At the same time, intense rainfall events that can lead to flooding are expected to increase.
+Around 80 percent of agriculture, which accounts for approximately 67 percent of total employment, is rain-fed, making the sector particularly vulnerable to climate change (World Bank Group, 2021).
+By 2050, national water availability per capita is projected to decline by 38 percent due to climate change, with potentially significant impacts on agriculture, power generation, health, tourism, and wildlife ecosystems (ibid.).

-Zimbabwe has submitted the third version of its NDC with a plan for 2025-2035 (Government of Zimbabwe, 2025) in which it outlines that adaptation is its policy goal for the next decade.
-Zimbabwe is implementing various projects with national and international funding.
-Along with the Green Climate Fund Zimbabwe is focusing on projects related to Renewable Energy, Integrated Waste Management, Forestry, Agriculture, and DRR (Government of Zimbabwe, 2021).
+Zimbabwe has submitted the third version of its NDC with a plan for 2025-2035 (Government of Zimbabwe, 2025), identifying adaptation as a key policy priority for the coming decade.
+The country is implementing various projects with both national and international funding.
+In partnership with the Green Climate Fund and other actors, Zimbabwe is focusing on initiatives related to renewable energy, integrated waste management, forestry, agriculture, and disaster risk reduction (Government of Zimbabwe, 2021).

 5